-We all have qualities, experiences, and knowledge that make us unique, but sometimes it’s easy to overlook those people who are less comfortable showcasing what they have to offer.
-For shy introverts, this can be especially difficult, and it’s often easy to let the loudest voices be the ones that are heard.
+We all have qualities, experiences, and knowledge that make us unique, but sometimes it’s easy to feel overlooked if we're less comfortable showcasing what we have to offer.
+For shy introverts, this can be especially difficult, and it’s often just easier to let the loudest voices be the ones that are heard.

 But, the very qualities that at times make it challenging for someone to express all they have to offer, are also qualities that are very valuable.
 For example, thoughtfulness, working well independently, and self-awareness are qualities that many employers look for in their employees.
 The trick is to find ways to demonstrate your innate value—to do this, it’s important to build your confidence.

 The easiest way to grow confidence is to reframe your thinking from negative to positive.
 This is easier said than done, and it can be harder in some situations than others, but there are ways to make it easier.

 Begin to notice when you’re thinking negative thoughts—maybe it’s in the classroom, at a job interview, or at work.
 We are our own harshest critic.
 Take note of these thoughts and how often they enter your mind and write them down.
 Then, actively promise yourself to not judge your thoughts and actions so harshly—maybe even make a game out of not judging your own abilities for a full day, or a week.

 Then, if these thoughts still enter your mind…

 I don’t know enough about this to contribute anything...

 Reframe these thoughts into positive statements:

 If I actively listen for now, I bet I’ll think of something valuable to say…